 What Is A CD?

 You can choose a term that suits your savings need.
 Common time frames are three or six months, or one or two years.
-Some CDs have terms as long as 10 years.
+Some CDs have terms as long as 5 or 10 years.
 The longer term accounts typically offer higher yields.

 Keep in mind the rates of a CD can change frequently and different terms can require different minimum balances.
 In order to build a strong savings, look around for the best rates and keep in mind that you can open multiple term accounts.